longhorn/longhorn/README.md

 For Google Kubernetes Engine (GKE) users, see [here](docs/gke.md) before proceeding.

-Longhorn manager and Longhorn driver will be deployed as daemonsets in a separate namespace called `longhorn-system`, as you can see in the yaml file.
+Longhorn will be installed in the namespace `longhorn-system`

-One of the two available drivers (CSI and Flexvolume) would be chosen automatically based on the environment of the user.
-User can also override the automatic choice if necessary.
+One of the two available drivers (CSI and Flexvolume) would be chosen automatically based on the environment.
 See [here](docs/driver.md) for the detail.

-When you see those pods have started correctly as follows, you've deployed Longhorn successfully.
 The following shows a success deployment with CSI driver:
 ```
 # kubectl -n longhorn-system get pod
 NAME                                        READY     STATUS    RESTARTS   AGE